-SPA 437 Hispanic Film 3.00 credit hours NULL
+SPA 437 Hispanic Film

 SPA 438 Afro-Hispanic Literature and Cultur

 SPA 438 Afro-Hispanic Literature and Culture Three credit hours Consideration of Afro-Hispanics as writers of and characters in Latin American prose and poetry.
 Reviews and analyses of themes, language, and the way in which Afro-Hispanic writers give voice to cultural aspects of life in the societies in which they live.
 Conducted in Spanish.